Clinical scientist, genomics

 Working hours

-You'll usually work a 37.5-hour week, which will include some out-of-hours work.
-This includes participation in weekend and bank holiday rotas.
+You'll usually work a 37.5-hour week, which may include some out-of-hours and weekend and bank holiday work.

 What to expect